macro187/verbot/readme.md

         --release
             Always output a release version number.
-If the current commit hasn't been tagged as a release, output a release version as if it was.
+If the current commit hasn't been tagged as a release, output a release version number as if it was.

         --prerelease
             Always output a pre-release version number.
-If the current commit has been tagged as a release, output a pre-release version as if it wasn't.
+If the current commit has been tagged as a release, output a pre-release version number as if it wasn't.

     reset
         Record a default "9999.0.0-alpha" version number in source code files